kakRostropovich/contentus/README.md

 #### How to use:

-1. In a text editor, create an HTML element and add a temporary class fp (or specified in the parameter fastClass when connecting libraries).
+1. In a text editor, create an HTML element and add a temporary class `ct` (or specified in the parameter fastClass when connecting libraries).
 2. After a page refresh in the browser the element will be highlighted with bright frame and ready for testing.
 3. left/right Arrows change the options of filling the element with that original content will not be lost (will be part of the list).
 4. If necessary, select another item for testing, Alt (Option) and clicking on the desired item.